oracle/graaljs/docs/user/NodeJS.md

 ```
 $GRAALVM_HOME/bin/npm install --prefix /foo/bar -g <package>
 ```
-More details about `prefix` can be found in the official Npm documentation.
+More details about `prefix` can be found in the official npm documentation.